MayowaDATA/Hospital-Operations-Dashboard/README.md

 ## Key Findings
 - Senior Demographic Dominance: Seniors (65+) are the top patient demographic, yet current bed configurations do not reflect this.
 - Extreme Workload Imbalance: The busiest doctor handles 20 times the average patient workload.
-- Inventory mismatch: critical drugs short while others are near expiry
+- Inventory mismatch: critical drugs are short while others are near expiry
 - Inventory Risk: High-demand drugs like Lipitor and Ibuprofen require higher safety stock, while low-demand medications face expiration risks.
 - Financial Leakage: Aetna has a significantly lower average payment ($25,427.70) compared to other providers like Cigna ($25,727.04)
 ---